Blendify/blender-manual/blender_docs/manual/compositing/types/converter/set_alpha.rst

 You can have the title fly in, or fade it in.
 To fade it in, use the SetAlpha node with the Time node as shown below.

 .. figure:: /images/Compositing-SetAlpha_FadeInTitle.jpg

-   Using Set Alpha to Fade in a Title
+   Using Set Alpha to Fade in a Title.

 In the above example, a Time curve provides the Alpha value to the input socket.